biowdl/RNA-seq/docs/index.md

     "fai": "The path to the index associated with the reference fasta", "dict": "The path to the dict file associated with the reference fasta" },
-  "pipeline.dbSNP": {
-    "file": "A path to a dbSNP VCF file",
-    "index": "The path to the index (.tbi) file associated with the dbSNP VCF" },
   "pipeline.outputDir": "The path to the output directory", "pipeline.refflatFile": "Reference annotation Refflat file.
-This will be used for expression quantification.", "pipeline.gtfFile": "Reference annotation GTF file.
+This will be used for expression quantification.", "pipeline.referenceGtfFile": "Reference annotation GTF file.
 This will be used for expression quantification.", "pipeline.strandedness": "Indicates the strandedness of the input data.
-This should be one of the following: FR (Forward, Reverse),RF (Reverse, Forward) or None: (Unstranded)"
+This should be one of the following: FR (Forward, Reverse), RF (Reverse, Forward) or None: (Unstranded)"
 }
 ```

+The `referenceGtfFile` may also be omitted, in this case Stringtie will be used to perform an
+unguided assembly, which will then be used for expression quantification.

 #### Sample configuration
 The sample configuration should be a YML file which adheres to the following